White Mountain Mall: History

 The mall flooded on September 27, 2011, due to a water pipe bursting.
-On January 12, 2016, JCPenney announced its store will be closing its doors in Spring 2016.
-Both TJ Maxx & Petco now occupy the space that previously housed JCPenney.
+In January 2016, JCPenney announced its store will be closing its doors in Spring 2016.
+Both TJ Maxx and Petco now occupy the space that previously housed JCPenney.

-On April 18, 2018, it was announced that Herberger's would also be closing as parent company The Bon-Ton Stores was going out of business.
+In April 2018, it was announced that Herberger's would also be closing, as parent company The Bon-Ton Stores was going out of business.
 The store closed on August 29, 2018.
 In June 2021, work started on the former Herberger's space it being converted into a Dunham Sports store.
-It opened on October 29, 2021, being the first in Wyoming.
+It opened in October 2021, being the first in Wyoming.

+In May 2025, the mall’s Joann Fabrics permanently closed due to the company going bankrupt.